tomvance94/fantastec/README.md

 The application is built using React and follows a simple Container / Componet architecture, allowing all the state to remain at the top of the application.

+Styling has been achived with simple CSS, for a project of this size for me this was a good fit.
+If the project was to scale I would look at alternatives such as styles-components or LESS / SASS.

 I have mocked out the data that I would expect back from an API, this can be found in `./src/feed.js`.

 I have written some unit tests (given more time I would expand these further), using mocha and enzyme to ensure the application works as expected.